 Prevention Plan.
 If knowing is half the battle, the other half is taking action.
 Your PartnerMD physician will create a custom plan based on the results of your screening, your goals, and your lifestyle to help you stabilize or improve cardiovascular health.
 The American Heart Association report points out that about 80% of all heart disease can be prevented.

 - Unlimited Health Coaching.
 A healthy lifestyle is crucial to preventing cardiovascular disease, and we recognize that adopting new habits can be tricky.
-This is why all memberships at PartnerMD include unlimited health coaching from certified coaches who have been trained in behavior change management.
+This is why all memberships at PartnerMD include health coaching from certified coaches who have been trained in behavior change management.

 The most advanced physicals, remarkable access to your physician, and support from your health coach create a powerful combination to preventing cardiovascular disease.